 CausesBy Mayo Clinic staff

 The exact cause of cluster headaches is unknown, but abnormalities in the hypothalamus likely play a role.
-Cluster attacks typically occur with clocklike regularity during a 24-hour day, and the cycle of cluster periods often follows the seasons of the year.
+Cluster attacks usually occur with clocklike regularity during a 24-hour day, and the cycle of cluster periods often follows the seasons of the year.

-Once a cluster period begins, consumption of any alcohol can quickly trigger a splitting headache.
+Once a cluster period begins, however, consumption of alcohol can quickly trigger a splitting headache.
 For this reason, many people with cluster headache avoid alcohol for the duration of a cluster period.

-- May A. Cluster headache: Epidemiology, clinical features and diagnosis. http://www.uptodate.com/home/index.html.
-Accessed Nov.
-24, 2010.
+- May A. Cluster headache: Epidemiology, clinical features and diagnosis. http://www.uptodate.com/home.
+Accessed April 4, 2013.

 - Cluster headaches.
 National Headache Foundation. http://www.headaches.org/education/Headache_Topic_Sheets/Cluster_Headaches.
-Accessed Nov.
-24, 2010.
+Accessed April 10, 2013.

-- Headache: Hope through research.
-National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/headache/detail_headache.htm.
-Accessed Nov.
-29, 2010.
+- Neurological diagnostic tests and procedures.
+National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/misc/diagnostic_tests.htm.
+Accessed April 9, 2013.

 - Evers S. Pharmacotherapy of cluster headache.
 Expert Opinion on Pharmacotherapy.
 2010;11:2121.

-- Francis GJ, et al. Acute and preventive treatment of cluster headache.
+- Francis GJ, et al. Acute and preventive pharmacologic treatment of cluster headache.
 Neurology.
 2010;75:463.

 - Sewell RA.
 Response of cluster headache to kudzu.
 Headache.
 2009;49:98.